 Please note that when purchasing your tickets that the Stadium only accepts payment by cash.

-We shall again offer advanced tickets providing a discount over the standard door entry prices by postal application prior to the event; details will be available from March to the
+We shall again offer advanced tickets prior to the event; for details Click Here, they will be available from March to the

 beginning of May.

 On the Day Tickets